waimea-pahyde/200DTD-firewood-customer-tracker/docs/0-requirements.md

 ### Impact / Considerations

-I will put care into coding it so it has little to no bugs.
+I will put care into creating it so it has efficiancy.

 ## Aesthetic